msampaio/musicontour/doc/contour-operations.rst

 .. figure:: figs/0312-0213.png
    :scale: 70%

-In |VLCM| GUI, the contour segments must be input in main and secondary entries.
+In MusiContour GUI, the contour segments must be input in main and secondary entries.
 For instance::

  Main entry: 0 3 1 2